pascaldekloe/colfer/README.md

 must be added to the end of colfer structs.
 Thus the number of fields can be seen as the schema version.

+Serials from Colfer version 1 always start with an octet in range [0x00, 0x7f].
+Any (custom) prefix in range [0x80, 0xff] on version 2 serials will allow for a distriction between the two when mixing both formats.

 ## Performance